If you don’t need to use Windows, Apple’s 2022 MacBook Air is a welcome combination of size, power, and features.

 A “full HD” laptop screen will be, at minimum, 1080p (1920 X 1080).
 If you are investing in a long-term laptop, don’t settle for less than this.

 A. As far as battery life goes, a laptop should be able to run for at least eight hours between charges.
 After all, you need a laptop that will survive the average workday, or at least a daytime outing from your home and back.

-With that said, we consider eight-hour battery life to be the absolute minimum acceptable level for a laptop.
-If you can find better, we encourage you to go for it.
+With that said, an eight-hour battery life is the absolute minimum acceptable level for a laptop.
+If you can find better, you should go for it.
 Also, please note that you may need to adjust the laptop’s display settings to optimize its battery life.